IABTechLab/uid2docs/docs/getting-started/gs-sharing.md

 ### Exceptions

-UID2 participants who have not yet agreed to comply with the UID2 Participation Policy, but have an effective UID2 agreement in place, may until further notice continue to do the following:
+The following specific types of UID2 participants who have not yet agreed to comply with the UID2 Participation Policy, but have an effective UID2 agreement in place, may until further notice continue with the following activities:

 - Publishers: Share UID2 tokens in the bid stream.